Why Optimise Website Speed?

 Impact on Search Engine Rankings

-Correlation of TTFB (Time To First Byte) with Google rankings. - Source
+Graph showing correlation between TTFB and Google rankings Correlation of TTFB (Time To First Byte) with Google rankings. - Source

-Our recommendation to focus on the backend for this globally operating client significantly improved metrics.
+Graph showing improved TTFB metrics after deploying Cloudflare as recommended by PageSpeed.ONE Our recommendation to focus on the backend for this globally operating client significantly improved metrics.

-Backend optimization is thus a key discipline.
+Backend optimisation is thus a key discipline.

-How to Start Addressing Web Speed?
+How to Start Improving Website Speed?

-Data Instead of Promises
+Data Over Promises